How to Organize a Pantry Closet — Step-by-Step Guide

 How can I prevent food waste in my pantry?

-Prevent waste by checking expiry dates monthly and rotating stock.
-New items back old items front.
+Check expiry dates monthly and rotate stock.
+New items go at the back, old items at the front.
 Use clear jars so you see what is low.
 Store in airtight containers to stop clumping and bugs.
 Buy only what you use.

 What are some common pantry mistakes?

-Common mistakes are storing in original bags (bugs and mess), not labeling (things get lost), overloading pantry shelves (things fall), keeping expired items (wastes space) and no zones (hard to find things).
+Common mistakes are storing in original bags, not labeling so things get lost, overloading shelves so things fall, keeping expired items, and having no zones so things are hard to find.
 Avoid these for a calm pantry.

 How to layout your pantry?

 Layout by frequency and use.
 Eye level for daily items.
-High shelves for less used or heavy things.
+High shelves for less-used or heavy things.
 Low shelves for kids or snacks.
-Door racks for spices oils.
-Zones for breakfast baking etc. Use risers baskets and clear containers to see everything.
+Door racks for spices and oils.
+Zones for breakfast, baking, etc. Use risers, baskets, and clear containers to see everything.

 What is the latest trend for pantries?